Jack Grealish Profile

 |Born||Sep 10, 1995|

-Known for his dazzling skills, the flamboyant midfielder has become a soccer sensation playing for boyhood club Aston Villa.
-This earned him a move to Manchester City in the summer of 2021.
+Known for his dazzling skills, the flamboyant midfielder became a football sensation playing for boyhood club Aston Villa.
+Now at Manchester City he is on the hunt for more silverware.

 Grealish had a loan spell at Notts County in 2013/14, playing 39 games with a return of five goals in all competitions.
 The Birmingham-born player represented the Republic of Ireland up until the Under-21s before pledging his allegiance to England.